L402: Authentication and Payments for the Lightning-Native Web

 preferred currency: sats!) developed by Lightning Labs which leverages the

 widely underused HTTP 402 (payment required) status code.
-LSATs can serve both
+L402s can serve both

 as authentication, as well as a payment mechanism (one can view it as a ticket

 of sorts) for paid APIs.
-By leveraging LSATs, a service or business is able to
+By leveraging L402s, a service or business is able to

 offer a new tier of paid APIs that sits between free and subscription: metered,